cabd-bioinfo/rasembedd/README.md

 This document describes the recommended pipeline for generating and visualizing protein embeddings using the provided scripts.
 Each step links to detailed documentation for the relevant script or module.

 ---

+## Interactive Visualization

+A new interactive Dash app is available for exploring protein embeddings and metadata with dynamic filtering and upload features.

+See the dedicated documentation here: [Interactive Visualization README](README_interactive_visualizations.md)

 ## Pipeline Steps